lod4hss-apps/logre/documentation/faq.md

 First, before creating a data bundle, a [SPARQL endpoint is needed](http://localhost:8501/documentation#what-is-a-sparql-endpoint).

-When you have access to a running SPARQL, you can reach the Configuration page, "Data Bundles" section.
-There you will be display with all data bundles you have already configured, and you can add more by clicking on the button.
+In the Configuration page, open the endpoint expander and locate the **Data Bundles** sub-section.
+You can add or edit bundles from there: the dialog only asks for bundle-specific values (name, base URI, graphs, SHACL/model information) because the endpoint holding the connection is already selected.

 No worries, everything is editable, even if you make a mistake in the configuration, you will be able to correct it without impact on your data: see the configuration as glasses to watch your data: changing your glasses settings does not change the scene behind, just the way you percieve it.